 Rest Stop Tent Team (Now registering!): The tent team consists of 4 Roadies that circulate with the Rest Stop teams.
 They assemble the tents in the morning at each Rest Stop and then loop back at the end of each day to assist in taking tents down.
 Rest Stop Tent Team Roadies must be able to lift heavy tent canvas and poles and be at least 5′ 5″ tall and must be able to lift 50+ lbs.

-Sweep (Now registering!): The Sweep team circulates throughout the route providing transportation, smiles and emotional support to cyclists needing assistance to rest stops.
+Sweep (Closed for 2019): The Sweep team circulates throughout the route providing transportation, smiles and emotional support to cyclists needing assistance to rest stops.
 Sweep Roadies leave early in the morning and arrive late into camp after all cyclists have completed the route.
 To be considered for the Sweep team you must have participated in at least one prior AIDS/LifeCycle, preferably as a cyclist.
 Must be able to lift 30lbs., have a valid and clean drivers license, and be adept as both navigator and driver.

 Water & Ice (Now registering!): The Water & Ice team is split between two groups – Camp Water & Ice and Route Water & Ice.
 Water and Ice Roadies assist with the distribution of ice and 125 gallon “Water Monster” tanks throughout our route and camp.
 These H2O-loving Roadies setup, breakdown, and transport our water tanks and ice.
 Enjoy a behind the scenes view of the route while driving one of the many trucks this team uses; truck driving experience appreciated as this team drives an assortment of 6 large vehicles.
 Water & Ice Roadies must be able to lift at least 50 lbs.